Lee Myung-bak: Early political career

-In 1992, Lee made the transition from business to politics.
+In 1992, Lee made the transition from business to politics, leaving Hyundai after a 27-year career.
 He joined the Democratic Liberal Party instead of the Unification National Party, founded by Chung Ju-yung.
 He was elected as a member of the 14th Korean National Assembly (for Proportional representation).
 Upon his election, he stated that he ran for the office because "after watching Mikhail Gorbachev change the world, I wanted to see if I could do the same."
-In 1995, he ran for the city of Seoul's mayoral election, but viciously lost to former prime minister Chung Won-sik during the primary of the Democratic Liberal Party.
+In 1995, he ran for the city of Seoul's mayoral election, but lost to former prime minister Chung Won-sik during the primary of the Democratic Liberal Party.

-In 1996, Lee was reelected as a member of the Korean National Assembly, representing Jongno-gu in Seoul.
-At the election, one of his opponents was future president Roh Moo-hyun, who was ranked third place.
+In 1996, Lee was reelected as a member of the Korean National Assembly, representing Jongno District, Seoul.
+One of his opponents was future president Roh Moo-hyun, who ranked third place.

 In 1999, Lee was a visiting scholar at the George Washington University, in Washington, DC.

-After he became a second-term lawmaker, his former secretary Kim Yoo-chan disclosed that Lee had spent excessively in his election campaign, often at the expense of taxpayers outside of his district.
+Into his second-term, his former secretary Kim Yoo-chan disclosed that Lee had spent excessively in his election campaign, often at the expense of taxpayers outside of his district.
 After receiving US$18,000 from Lee, Kim wrote a letter reversing his disclosure and fled to Tajikistan.
 Lee resigned in 1998 before being fined US$6.5 million for breaking election law and forcing Kim to flee.
 In the by-election held after his resignation, Roh Moo-hyun was elected as his successor.

 Mayor of Seoul

 In 2002, Lee ran for mayor of Seoul and won.
-As the Mayor of Seoul, Lee's most noteworthy projects included the restoration of the Cheonggyecheon stream, the creation of Seoul Forest, the opening of Seoul Forest Park, the construction of a grassy field in front of Seoul City Hall, and the addition of rapid transit buses to the city's transportation system.
-Lee worked to transform the area around Seoul City Hall from a concrete traffic circle to a lawn where people could gather.
-The 2002 FIFA World Cup showed how the area could be used as a homogeneous cultural space, which came to be known as Seoul Plaza.
-In May 2004, the tape was cut to open a newly built park in the area, a grassy field where Seoul residents could come to relax and take in cultural performances.
-A major accomplishment during his term as mayor of Seoul was the restoration of Cheonggyecheon, which now flows through the heart of Seoul and functions as a modern public recreation space for people of all ages.
+As the Mayor of Seoul, some of Lee's projects included the restoration of the Cheonggyecheon stream, the creation of Seoul Forest, the opening of Seoul Forest Park, the construction of a grassy field in front of Seoul City Hall, and the addition of rapid transit buses to the city's transportation system.
+His administration transformed the area around Seoul City Hall from a concrete traffic circle to a public lawn for gatherings.

+The Live Music Camp incident occurred in 2005, during his reign.
+Lee suggested that Hongdae concerts be regulated by authorities, which prompted political rivals to compare Lee to former dictator Park Chung Hee.
+Minister of Culture Yu In-chon convinced him not to do so.
+Following discussions with indie bands, Lee's administration reconciled with the artists and simultaneously pledged support for the indie music scene, aiming to foster a more vibrant cultural environment in Seoul.

+During his mayoral tenure, he generally received positive evaluations, and even after a long period, he is still regarded as one of the greatest mayors in Seoul's history.